Formative Feedback (Required)

 On some services, you will have more than one attending during the month.
 You are encouraged to do this formative feedback with each attending.
 Interns and residents also evaluate you and see different aspects of your performance.
 Thus, we strongly encourage you to seek formal firmative feedabck from them as well. .

 Many attendings will initiate this feedback.
 But, it is your primary responsibility to make sure the formative feedback sessions occur.
 Dr. Harrell will be happy to help if you run into any difficulties.

 A minimum of two submissions are required (one per month).
-You do not need to scan the actual forms in your portfolio though we strongly recommend that you hold onto them.
 You are required to summarize in a few sentences the key points of the feedback session that includes:

 2) Areas to work on